 "S&P" means Standard & Poor's Ratings Group, a division of McGraw-Hill, Inc. on the date hereof.

-"Subordinated Debt" means, (a) the 8.25% Senior Subordinated Debentures due 2012 and the 6 3/4% Senior Subordinated Debentures due July 1, 2005 of the Guarantor issued pursuant to the Indenture dated as of February 1, 1987 between the Guarantor and NationsBank of Texas, N.A., as trustee, (b) the obligations of Guarantor under the Loan Agreement dated as of November 15, 1993, between Guarantor and Enron Capital L.L.C., (c) the obligations of Guarantor under the Loan Agreement dated as of August 3, 1994, between Guarantor and Enron Capital Resources, L.P., (d) the 7.75% Subordinated Debentures due 2016 of the Guarantor issued pursuant to the Indenture dated as of November 21, 1996 between the Guarantor and The Chase Manhattan Bank, Trustee, (e) the 7.75% Subordinated Debentures due 2016, Series II of the Guarantor issued pursuant to the Indenture dated as of January 16, 1997 between the Guarantor and The Chase Manhattan Bank, Trustee, (f) the Adjustable Rate Debentures, Series A issued pursuant to the Indenture dated as of June 6, 1997 between the Guarantor and The Chase Manhattan Bank, as Indenture Trustee, and (g) any Debt of the Guarantor which is subordinate to any other obligations of the Guarantor so long as (i) the terms of such Debt are (x) substantially similar to and no less favorable to the holders of Senior Indebtedness (as defined in the Indenture dated as of February 1, 1987 referenced in clause (a) of this definition) than the terms of such Senior Subordinated Debentures due 2012 of the Guarantor or (y) consented to by the CounterpartyBeneficiaries (which consent will not be unreasonably withheld), and (ii) no payments of principal shall be payable (whether by scheduled maturity, required prepayment, or otherwise, unless as a result of the acceleration of such Debt in accordance with the terms thereof) under such Debt prior to June 1, 2005.
+"Subordinated Debt" means, (a) the 8.25% Senior Subordinated Debentures due 2012 and the 6 3/4% Senior Subordinated Debentures due July 1, 2005 of the Guarantor issued pursuant to the Indenture dated as of February 1, 1987 between the Guarantor and NationsBank of Texas, N.A., as trustee, (b) the obligations of Guarantor under the Loan Agreement dated as of November 15, 1993, between Guarantor and Enron Capital L.L.C., (c) the obligations of Guarantor under the Loan Agreement dated as of August 3, 1994, between Guarantor and Enron Capital Resources, L.P., (d) the 7.75% Subordinated Debentures due 2016 of the Guarantor issued pursuant to the Indenture dated as of November 21, 1996 between the Guarantor and The Chase Manhattan Bank, Trustee, (e) the 7.75% Subordinated Debentures due 2016, Series II of the Guarantor issued pursuant to the Indenture dated as of January 16, 1997 between the Guarantor and The Chase Manhattan Bank, Trustee, (f) the Adjustable Rate Debentures, Series A issued pursuant to the Indenture dated as of June 6, 1997 between the Guarantor and The Chase Manhattan Bank, as Indenture Trustee, and (g) any Debt of the Guarantor which is subordinate to any other obligations of the Guarantor so long as (i) the terms of such Debt are (x) substantially similar to and no less favorable to the holders of Senior Indebtedness (as defined in the Indenture dated as of February 1, 1987 referenced in clause (a) of this definition) than the terms of such Senior Subordinated Debentures due 2012 of the Guarantor or (y) consented to by the Counterparty(which consent will not be unreasonably withheld), and (ii) no payments of principal shall be payable (whether by scheduled maturity, required prepayment, or otherwise, unless as a result of the acceleration of such Debt in accordance with the terms thereof) under such Debt prior to June 1, 2005.

 "Subsidiary" of any Person means, any corporation, partnership, joint venture or other entity of which more than 50% of the outstanding capital stock or other equity interests having ordinary voting power (irrespective of whether or not at the time capital stock or other equity interest of any other class or classes of such corporation, partnership, joint venture or other entity shall or might have voting power upon the occurrence of any contingency) is at the time owned directly or indirectly by such Person; provided, however, that no such corporation, partnership, joint venture or other entity shall (a) constitute a Subsidiary of the Guarantor unless such entity is a Consolidated Subsidiary of the Guarantor, or (b) constitute a Subsidiary of any other Person, unless such entity would appear as a consolidated subsidiary of such Person on a consolidated balance sheet of such Person prepared in accordance with GAAP.
 Unless otherwise provided or the context otherwise requires, the term "Subsidiary" when used herein shall refer to a Subsidiary of the Guarantor.